 A collection of noteworthy sights and things I experienced in the westernmost region of France.

 Brittany's coast includes anything from white sandy beaches to towering granite cliffs.
 Treasure after treasure!
-The seaside captivated me to the point that I ended with enough pictures to make another dedicated post.
+The seaside captivated me to the point that I ended up with enough pictures to make another dedicated post.
 Now, let's move inland.

 From the summit, one can also admire the Montagnes Noires and their pretty forests.